Klalena/data_stories_of_alena.github.io/_posts/2020-08-11-The-Euler-Project.md

     return palindrome
 ```

 Next, I used nested for loop to get a product of two 3-digit numbers and checked whether it is a palindrome.
-If the product is a palindrome, it is added to the list of palindromes and the largest palindrome is printed.
+If the product is a palindrome, it is added to the list of palindromes,  and the largest palindrome is printed.

 ```python
 import numpy as np